andrew/ultimate-awesome/README.md

 - [awesome-fair](https://github.com/Materials-Data-Science-and-Informatics/awesome-fair) - A curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
 - [ARM-Guide](https://github.com/mikeroyal/ARM-Guide) - ARM Guide .
 - [awesome-slim](https://github.com/nekofar/awesome-slim) - A curated list of awesome Slim framework packages and resources.
+- [Awesome-Computational-Structural-Biology](https://github.com/pengzhangzhi/Awesome-Computational-Structural-Biology) - A curated list of awesome self-learning materials in Computational Structural Biology, such as sources, tutorials, etc.
 - [awesome-useless-websites](https://github.com/scriptex/awesome-useless-websites) - A curated list of pointless yet funny websites.
 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [AwesomeMLForDigitalMedia](https://github.com/DDreher/AwesomeMLForDigitalMedia) - A curated list of awesome machine learning resources in the context of digital media and (interactive) computer graphics.